AmelN/RPM-App/README.md

 5. ##### Cross scenes/contexts avatar
 A key feature on this demo is the fact that the avatar loading is done at runtime.
 Meaning that I offer the users the ability to change the avatar in the main menu and that avatar will be used throughout the game parts (Main menu, gameplay and cutscene).
 I made a loader script that will take care of making sure the game runs smoothly in different game contexts, using an enum to specify the context of the loader.

-### If I had more time
-- Add voice over, so we have more context of what’s happening during the cutscene, and that way I can also showcase facial animations on an RPM avatar.
-- Add an Animator Controller per gender, because for now no matter the avatar loaded, I use the same AC which focuses on a female character as I am using that as an example in this demo.
-So I can later add these same animations for male avatars, and that way I reference the right AC depending on the gender of the avatar requested to be loaded.
-- Add post-processing, especially for the cutscene during some specific camera shots.
-- Add custom editor for avatar loader script, so we can for example show different properties depending on a specific enum value etc…